What to Expect from Your Real Estate Inspection

 Forget the Notion of a Perfect Home

 Throw out the notion that a particular home is perfect and you will find it much easier to accept the possibility that an inspector will turn up something that needs to be addressed.
-Through no fault of anyone’s time can simply wear down aspects of a home like a foundation and repairs may be necessary.
+No fault of anyone’s time can simply wear down aspects of a home like a foundation and repairs may be necessary.
 This is not a deal-breaker and a settlement is likely to be reached in the event of an issue.
 Prepare for your perfect home to not be so perfect.

 Own the Process